GandhiCloudLab/envizi-data-loading-temp/readme.md

 Here are we are going to create a new SubGroup called `G1-Telco-CellTowers` under the group `G1-Telco`

-1. Fill in details as below.
+1. Fill in the details as below.

 - Group Type :  `Classification`
 - Belongs To : The Org name of the account.
 Here `Demo Corp D1`